vgyani/credit_card_consumer_complaints/README.md

 * Also in 2019, three complaints against two companies were received for `Credit reporting, credit repair services, or other personal consumer reports` and 2/3rd of them (or 67% if we rounded the percentage to the nearest whole number) were against one company (TRANSUNION INTERMEDIATE HOLDINGS, INC.)
 * In 2020, only one complaint was received for `Credit reporting, credit repair services, or other personal consumer reports`, and so the highest percentage received by one company would be 100%

-For this challenge, we want for each product and year that complaints were received, the total number of complaints, number of companies receiving a complaint and the highest percentage of complaints directed at a single company.
+** We want for each product and year that complaints were received, the total number of complaints, number of companies receiving a complaint and the highest percentage of complaints directed at a single company.

-For the purposes of this challenge, all names, including company and product, should be treated as case insensitive.
+For the purposes of this project, all names, including company and product, should be treated as case insensitive.
 For example, "Acme", "ACME", and "acme" would represent the same company.

 ## Output